Valuation Cap Explained: Calculating Founder Dilution at Conversion

 Cap Stacking and Multiple Notes

 Many startups raise from multiple investors using separate convertible notes, each with different caps.
 When conversion happens, you're simultaneously diluting founder equity across multiple cap levels.
 A $500K note at a $2M cap and another $500K note at a $3M cap create complex cap tables where different investors hold significantly different equity percentages for similar investment amounts.
+For a deeper dive, explore the Be Ready book series.

 Modeling cap stacking requires detailed pro formas showing each note's conversion under various Series A valuation scenarios.
 We recommend using cap tables software to track this accurately rather than spreadsheets.